arianrhodsandlot/retro-assembly/readme.md

 + Import a directory from your OneDrive/Google Drive or disk, then a GameList will appear
 + Automatically grab game cover images
 + Joystick friendly, no need to switch between joysticks and mouse while navigating through different games or consoles.
-+ Save states and sync them to with different devices (if are using a cloud disk we support)
++ Save states and sync them to with different devices (if using a cloud disk we support)

 ## Usage
 1. Visit [retro-assembly.pages.dev](https://retro-assembly.pages.dev)